SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 ### Introduction <a name="introduction"></a>

 Mean Variance Optimization is the genius foundation of almost everything built in the name of modern portfolio theory (Dr. Markowitz passed away last month.
 RIP sir).
-While it can perform quite bizzare with estimation errors on expected returns!
+While it can perform quite bizzare with estimation errors on expected return!

 In a previous blog ([The Conviction Pyramid of Portfolio Construction](https://skybluerw.github.io/2023/04/01/pyramid-optimization.html)), we have discussed one trail of thought to alleviate such issue by reducing dependency on estimation of expected return.
-Now it's the time to turn to another trail of thought to improve our estimation on expected return.
+Now it's the time to turn to another trail of thought to improve our estimation on return mean.

 Attaining a reliable estimate on expected return is probably the most challenging task in the modern world of finance.
 In the meanwhile it is also exactly the point making it a quite interesting topic.
 There is no universally guaranteed or recoganized method for it.
 We have all the room to explore and wander.